zh4ck/Hyperbot/README.md

 ## What is Hyperbot?
 Hyperbot is a Discord Bot meant for Hypercrown Discord Server.
-You can use the code as an inspiration or for your Bot.
+You can use this Bot function for your Bot by changing the token.

 ## Getting Started
 ### Prerequisites